lepsistemas/BowlingScoreBoard/README.md

 # Bowling Score Board
 Bowling Score Board exercise that reads a Score Table from a parametrized text file and prints the Board Game into console.

-**In order to run the following tasks for this application, you will need Java 8 or greater installed.**
+**In order to run the following tasks for this application, you will need Gradle 6 or greater and Java 8 or greater installed.
+I recommend you to use the Gradle wrapper available in this project.
+For that, replace the following 'gradle' with './gradlew' instead.**

 ## Run